Hajan Sawadjaan

 Hatib Hajan Sawadjaan (died July 2020) was a Filipino militant affiliated with the Abu Sayyaf.
 He was the leader of the group which has associated itself with the Islamic State (IS) since 2014.
-On July 6, 2020, Hajan Sawadjaan was severely wounded during an encounter with the government troops in Barangay Bakong, Patikul, Sulu and died from his injuries a few days later.
-After the encounter with the government troops, he was found and buried by the group of his cousin Mundi Sawadjaan, an Abu Sayyaf sub-leader.

 Early life

 Hajan Sawadjaan was born in Jolo, Sulu, to a peasant family.
 He likely only finished primary education according to a source from the Philippine military.
-Due to financial difficulties, he worked as a lumberjack in Patikul and married a woman native of Tanum.
+Due to financial difficulties, he worked as a lumberjack in Patikul and married a woman native of Barangay Tanum.

 Career

 As an elder, he served as a preacher in a local mosque.
 His involvement in preaching earned him the title of "hatib" or sermon leader in Arabic.